incountry/sdk-python/README.md

   "currentVersion": int,
 }
 ```

+Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must ensure that you provide a secret/password which follows the modern security best practices and standards.

 The `secrets_data` variable allows you to specify multiple keys/secrets which SDK will use for data decryption based on the version of the key or secret used for encryption.
 Meanwhile SDK will encrypt data only by using a key (or secret) which matches the `currentVersion` parameter provided in the `secrets_data` object.